indanurita/Machine_learning_repo_bangkit/app/readme.md

-The provided Python script appears to be a machine learning application that leverages TF-IDF, SVD, and FAISS for job recommendation based on input skills.
-Below is a Markdown documentation based on the content of the script.

----

 # Job Recommendation System

 This project implements a job recommendation system using TF-IDF for text vectorization, SVD for dimensionality reduction, and FAISS for efficient similarity search.
 The system suggests job titles based on input skills.